sassoftware/devsascom-rest-api-samples/IoT/eventStreamProcessing/python/import-and-publish-projects/README.md

 ## Endpoints Used by This Example

+_**Note:** The IoT SAS Event Stream Processing Studio Rest API and the SAS Event Stream Manager Rest API documentation is currently for internal use only and not available to external customers on developers.sas.com.
+You must be signed in with your SAS email address to access the content on the external site._

 ### SAS Event Stream Processing Studio
 - [/esp-project](https://developers.sas.com/rest-apis/SASEventStreamProcessingStudio-v3?operation=getListModels) - List all projects
 - [/esp-project](https://developers.sas.com/rest-apis/SASEventStreamProcessingStudio-v3?operation=createProject) - Create a project